mistydemeo/tigerbrew/share/doc/homebrew/Formula-Cookbook.md

 # Basic Instructions

 Make sure you run `brew update` before you start.
-This turns your Homebrew installation into a Git repository.
+This turns your Tigerbrew installation into a Git repository.

 Before contributing, make sure your package:

 *   meets all our [Acceptable Formulae](Acceptable-Formulae.md) requirements
-*   isn't already in Homebrew (check `brew search $FORMULA`)
+*   isn't already in Tigerbrew (check `brew search $FORMULA`)
 *   isn't in another [Homebrew tap](https://github.com/Homebrew)
-*   isn't already waiting to be merged (check the [issue tracker](http://github.com/Homebrew/homebrew/issues))
+*   isn't already waiting to be merged (check the [issue tracker](http://github.com/mistydemeo/tigerbrew/issues))
 *   is still supported by upstream
 *   has a stable, tagged version (i.e. not just a GitHub repository with no versions)

 Make sure you search thoroughly (all aliases!).
 We don’t want you to waste your time.

-Be sure to look over the [contributing guidelines](https://github.com/Homebrew/homebrew/blob/master/CONTRIBUTING.md) as well.
+Be sure to look over the [contributing guidelines](https://github.com/mistydemeo/tigerbrew/blob/master/CONTRIBUTING.md) as well.

 ## Will we merge your formula?

 Probably.
-But we have rules to keep the quality and goals of Homebrew intact: Please read [Acceptable Formulae](Acceptable-Formulae.md).
+But we have rules to keep the quality and goals of Tigerbrew intact: Please read [Acceptable Formulae](Acceptable-Formulae.md).

 ## Some Quick Examples Before You Get Started

-Formulae aren’t that complicated. [etl](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/etl.rb) is as simple as it gets.
+Formulae aren’t that complicated. [etl](https://github.com/mistydemeo/tigerbrew/blob/master/Library/Formula/etl.rb) is as simple as it gets.

-And then [Git](http://github.com/Homebrew/homebrew/tree/master/Library/Formula/git.rb) and [flac](http://github.com/Homebrew/homebrew/tree/master/Library/Formula/flac.rb) show more advanced functionality.
+And then [Git](http://github.com/mistydemeo/tigerbrew/tree/master/Library/Formula/git.rb) and [flac](http://github.com/mistydemeo/tigerbrew/tree/master/Library/Formula/flac.rb) show more advanced functionality.

-A more complete [cheat-sheet](https://github.com/Homebrew/homebrew/blob/master/Library/Contributions/example-formula.rb) shows almost all the stuff you can use in a Formula.
+A more complete [cheat-sheet](https://github.com/mistydemeo/tigerbrew/blob/master/Library/Contributions/example-formula.rb) shows almost all the stuff you can use in a Formula.

 ## Grab the URL